svlark/svlark.github.io/_posts/March_in_2021_04_15_Florida_and_Georgia.md

 ![streets of Savannah](https://user-images.githubusercontent.com/13930968/114219097-39b03680-9938-11eb-98fc-3035fa87cc4c.jpg)
 wandering the gorgeous streets of old town Savannah

-Back in Brunswick we had manatee stop by the boat.
+Back in Brunswick we had a manatee stop by the boat.
 I don’t care how many times you see them, like dolphins or whales… it never gets old.

 ![Manatee in the marina](https://user-images.githubusercontent.com/13930968/114219118-40d74480-9938-11eb-993e-aced833ad5d0.jpg)